justiny2c/Sundae-Take-Home/README.md

 Re-creation of Sundae page

-1. run npm init react-app `app-name`
+1. git clone from this repo ("https://github.com/justiny2c/Sundae-Take-Home")
 2. cd into `app-name` folder
 3. run npm start to run server